 Like nearly any fund, an S&P 500 index fund offers immediate diversification, allowing you to own a piece of all of those companies.
 The fund includes companies from every industry, making it more resilient than many investments.
 Over time, the index has returned about 10 percent annually.
 These funds can be purchased with very low expense ratios (how much the management company charges to run the fund) and they’re some of the best index funds.

 An S&P 500 index fund is an excellent choice for beginning investors, because it provides broad, diversified exposure to the stock market.

 Risk: An S&P 500 fund is one of the least-risky ways to invest in stocks, because it’s made up of the market’s top companies.
 Of course, it still includes stocks, so it’s going to be more volatile than bonds or any bank products.
 It’s also not insured by the government, so you can lose money based upon fluctuations in value.
 However, the index has done quite well over time.

-Liquidity: An S&P 500 index fund is highly liquid, and investors will be able to buy or sell them on any day the market is open.
+Liquidity: An S&P 500 index fund is highly liquid, and investors will be able to buy or sell it on any day the market is open.

 Liquidity: Like other publicly traded index funds, a Nasdaq index fund is readily convertible to cash on any day the market is open.

-Investing can be a great way to build your wealth over time, and investors have a range of investment options – from safe lower-return assets to riskier, higher-return ones.
-So that range means you’ll need to understand the pros and cons of each investment option to make an informed decision.
+Investing can be a great way to build your wealth over time, and investors have a range of investment options, from safe lower-return assets to riskier, higher-return ones.
+That range means you’ll need to understand the pros and cons of each investment option to make an informed decision.
 While it seems daunting at first, many investors manage their own assets.